El-Fitz/smarteverything-testproject/README.md

 The SmartEverything libraries can be found and downloaded here : https://github.com/ameltech.
 They can also be downloaded through the Arduino IDE library manager

+##BLE -> sme
-- BLE -> sme :		Any character or string written by the Central device, on the writable attribute 0xFFF3, is processed on the SME board.
+	Any character or string written by the Central device, on the writable attribute 0xFFF3,  is processed on the SME board.
 The board is able to process a full string as either authentication or instructions.
 				General String protocol : <len> <type> <id> (optionnal) <remaining len> <char 1> <char 2> ... <char remaining len>				Different types:
 						'K', for "Key" (for authentication), 0x4b in hex '!', for "Instruction" (when you send instrcutions to the device), 0x21 in hex

+##Authentication
-- Authentication:	The Central device will first have to authenticate itself by sending an authentication message.
+The Central device will first have to authenticate itself by sending an authentication message.
 			The authentication message should say how many instructions or messages will be sent by the Central Device.
 			All further messages and instructions will require a new authentication.
 			The key's length is defined by the KEY_SIZE macro in BlueTest.h